-Sound and video files are provided to students/instructors via an accompanying website providing examples of the systems of intonational choices presented in the book, and also giving examples of these systems being drawn on in different dialects of English, and in the many different exchange situations in which speakers find themselves in the course of a day.
+Sound and video files are available provided to students/instructors via an accompanying website providing examples of the systems of intonational choices presented in the book, and also giving examples of these systems being drawn on in different dialects of English, and in the many different exchange situations in which speakers find themselves in the course of a day (contact publisher for details).

 Published: Dec 1, 2008

 'Intonation in the Grammar of English is a very modern book in the sense that it is ... not just a text but encourages the reader to be interactive.
 The book is for a reader who wants to know in detail about intonation features of English and how this interacts with the grammatical structure of the language.'

 Michael Pace-Sigge, University of Liverpool, BAAL News, NO. 98, Summer 2011